hydrodynamicstability/hydrodynamicstability/README.md

 I have an M.S. in applied statistics and a Ph.D. in physics from Purdue University.
 I was a biostatistician from 2002-2024.

-I am proud to be a life member of the American Geophysical Union since 2012.
+I am proud to be a member of the American Geophysical Union since 2012.

 A list of my selected publications and abstracts may be found [here](https://hydrodynamicstability.github.io/publicationlist/).
 However, please note that the vast majority of my work (including code) is proprietary and will never be published.